Mount Norquay: Ski racing

 Mount Norquay has a long history supporting the sport of alpine ski racing.
 The Dominion Championships were early efforts by the local community to promote winter tourism and Norquay hosted the Championships on three separate occasions.
 The resort was part of two Olympic Winter Games bids (1964 and 1968) and did host the World Cup in 1972, running giant slalom and slalom races on the North American run.

 The resort was also famous for ski jumping, hosting many international competitions.
 The ski jump is still homologated and was recently used by the Altius Ski Club of Calgary.

-Today the Mount Norquay Ski Resort is a popular ski destination and one of the most important ski resorts supporting alpine ski racing in Canada.
-The ski hill hosts many local events as well as major international ski races.
-Canadian ski champions and Canadian Alpine Ski Team athletes who were members of the Banff Alpine Racers, the home ski club for the resort, include: Thomas Grandi, Cary Mullen, Paul Stutz, Lana Mullen and Marcia Clarke.
-Current Canadian Alpine Ski Team members include Trevor Philp, Jeffrey Read and Erik Read.
+Mount Norquay hosts local and international alpine ski races.
+Athletes associated with Banff Alpine Racers, the resort’s home ski club, have included Thomas Grandi, Cary Mullen, Paul Stutz, Lana Mullen, Marcia Clarke, Trevor Philp, Jeffrey Read and Erik Read.